HM5207 – Hazardous Material Spill Contingency Plan

 1. Respond to emergency alarms of reports of fire.

-2. Respond to hazardous material emergencies, when the nature of the incident response requires training and equipment beyond the capabilities of the HMRT.
+2. Respond to hazardous material emergencies when incident response requires training and equipment beyond the capabilities of the HMRT.

 Training